+- a local partnership

-- an investment fund:
+- an investment fund

-- tax resident outside the Cayman Islands; or
+- tax resident outside the Cayman Islands or

-- a domestic company.
+- a domestic company

-Both "investment fund" and "domestic company" are clearly defined in the ES Act.
-The term "investment fund" includes all funds registered with CIMA under the Mutual Funds Act, for example.
+The terms "investment fund", "local partnership" and "domestic company" are clearly defined in the ES Act.
+The term "investment fund" includes all funds registered with Cayman Islands Monetary Authority (CIMA) under the Mutual Funds Act and Private Funds Act, but is broad enough to cover other entities in fund structures.
+"Local partnerships" and "domestic companies" are vehicles which are only operating domestic businesses in the Cayman Islands pursuant to domestic trade and business legislation and will not be relevant to most of our clients.

 For tax residence, an entity must be subject to "corporate income tax on all of its income from a relevant activity by virtue of its tax residence, domicile or any other criteria of a similar nature in that other jurisdiction" in order for the TIA to consider it as being tax resident outside the Cayman Islands.
-For any entity that is claiming tax residence outside of the Cayman Islands, satisfactory evidence of this will be required.
+For any entity that is claiming tax residence outside of the Cayman Islands, satisfactory evidence of this will be required to be provided to the TIA in the entity's annual filings.